The holiday village run by spies

 "When we let them sit in the driver's cabin and touch the wheel, they were in seventh heaven," Gad says, in his book Mossad Exodus.
 "It was amazing to see how happy they were at sharing a piece of chewing gum among 20 children.
 They looked at us as though we were creatures from outer space."

-When they got to the beach, north of the holiday village, Israeli navy sea, air and land teams (Seals) would come ashore on Zodiac dinghies, collect the refugees and transport them a further hour and a half to a waiting naval vessel, the INS Bat Galim.
+When they got to the beach, north of the holiday village, Israeli navy special forces would come ashore on Zodiac dinghies, collect the refugees and transport them a further hour and a half to a waiting naval vessel, the INS Bat Galim.

 The ship then took them to Israel.